-More than half of the >5000 approved mineral species are known from five or fewer localities and thus are rare.
-Mineralogical rarity arises from different circumstances, but all rare mineral species conform to one or more of four criteria: (1) P-T-X range: minerals that form only under highly restricted conditions in pressure-temperature-composition space; (2) Planetary constraints: minerals that incorporate essential elements that are rare or that form at extreme conditions that seldom occur in Earth's near-surface environment; (3) Ephemeral phases: minerals that rapidly break down under ambient conditions; and (4) Collection biases: phases that are difficult to recognize because they lack crystal faces or are microscopic, or minerals that arise in lithological contexts that are difficult to access.
-Minerals that conform to criterion 1, 2, or 3 are inherently rare, whereas those matching criterion 4 may be much more common than represented by reported occurrences.

-Rare minerals, though playing minimal roles in Earth's bulk properties and dynamics, are nevertheless of significance for varied reasons.
-Uncommon minerals are key to understanding the diversity and disparity of Earth's mineralogical environments, for example in the prediction of as yet undescribed minerals.
-Novel minerals often point to extreme compositional regimes that can arise in Earth's shallow crust and they are thus critical to understanding Earth as a complex evolving system.
+1 REVISION #2-American Mineralogist-January 12, 2016 2 3 On the nature and significance of rarity in mineralogy 4 5 Robert M. Hazen and Jesse H. Ausubel 6 Geophysical Laboratory, Carnegie Institution, 5251 Broad Branch Road NW, Washington, D. C. 20015, USA.
+7 Program for the Human Environment, Rockefeller University, 1230 York Ave., New York, New York 10021, USA.
+8 9 ABSTRACT 10 More than half of the >5000 approved mineral species are known from 5 or fewer localities 11 and thus are rare.
+Mineralogical rarity arises from different circumstances, but all rare mineral 12 species conform to one or more of 4 criteria: (1) P-T-X range: minerals that form only under 13 highly restricted conditions in pressure-temperature-composition space; (2) Planetary constraints: 14 minerals that incorporate essential elements that are rare or that form at extreme conditions that 15 seldom occur in Earth's near-surface environment; (3) Ephemeral phases: minerals that rapidly 16 break down under ambient conditions; and (4) Collection biases: phases that are difficult to 17 recognize because they lack crystal faces or are microscopic, or minerals that arise in lithological 18 contexts that are difficult to access.
+Minerals that conform to criterion (1), (2), or (3) are 19 inherently rare, whereas those matching criterion (4) may be much more common than 20 represented by reported occurences.
+21 Rare minerals, though playing minimal roles in Earth's bulk properties and dynamics, are 22 nevertheless of significance for varied reasons.
+Uncommon minerals are key to understanding 23 the diversity and disparity of Earth's mineralogical environments, for example in the prediction 24 of as yet undescribed minerals.
+Novel minerals often point to extreme compositional regimes that 25 can arise in Earth's shallow crust and they are thus critical to understanding Earth as a complex evolving system.
 Many rare minerals have unique crystal structures or reveal the crystal chemical plasticity of well-known structures, as dramatically illustrated by the minerals of boron.
 Uncommon minerals may have played essential roles in life's origins; conversely, many rare minerals arise only as a consequence, whether direct or indirect, of biological processes.
 The distribution of rare minerals may thus be a robust biosignature, while these phases individually and collectively exemplify the co-evolution of the geosphere and biosphere.
 Finally, mineralogical rarities, as with novelty in other natural domains, are inherently fascinating.